 - Video visits will be billed to your insurance.
 In most cases, your copay is the same as an in-person appointment.
 Coverage details vary by insurer, so please contact your insurance provider with questions and to confirm your out-of-pocket costs.

-- Many practices and clinics remain open for in-person visits on an as-needed basis.
+- Many practices and clinics are open for in-person visits.
 We are taking extra safety precautions in our facilities if you and your provider decide it’s important for you to be seen in person.
 Be sure to check our visitor policy before coming in.

 - If you are unable to keep your current appointment, please call your provider’s office to reschedule.